 ECM has been shown to promote rapid tissue remodeling by promoting neovascularization (growth of new blood vessels) and recruiting host-derived mesenchymal cells (cells that lay down collagen and potentially can promote the formation of hair).
 These effects can potentially result in quicker healing of wounds and less scarring.

 The ACell MatriStem devices have had some preliminary success in allowing plucked hairs, that were placed into recipient sites on the patient’s scalp, to grow.
 The possibility of using a biologically-derived matrix to enable hair multiplication exists, but significant work remains in order for hair multiplication to become a practical treatment for hair loss in men and women.
 It is also anticipated that ECM will facilitate the healing of the incision in the donor area after a hair transplant by its regenerative properties.

 Dr. Bernstein has been studying the use of ECM for scalp hair multiplication, as well as the facilitation of wound healing in follicular unit transplantation procedures.
-Results thus far have been equivocal and we are currently not recommending it for our patients.
+Results thus far have not been encouraging and we are currently not recommending ECM for our patients.